Click on any thumbnail to view an enlarged

 also copied a lot of them when those were not for sale.
 After the

 his family.
-There is a library in Odawara city, and has a section of
+There is a library in Odawara City which has a section

 Above book is entitled